 Not if you empty your food caddy regularly into the outside container.
 Your outdoor caddy has a lockable lid to contain smells and stop vermin getting in.

 To an anaerobic digester that will turn the food waste into electricity and compost.
 Find out more about the process of anaerobic digestion

 For hints and tips to help you reduce food waste, visit www.lovefoodhatewaste.com

-I don't think I'll be able to fit all my recycling into the recycling bin - can I have a second bin?
+I can't fit all my recycling in the recycling bin - can I have a second bin?